 Self-Employment Tax and Married Couples

-- Each spouse must prepare his/her own Schedule SE.
+- Each spouse must prepare their own Schedule SE.

-- Each spouse must pay his/her own self-employment tax.
+- Each spouse must pay their own self-employment tax.

-- Each spouse includes his/her own social security number (or employer identification number (EIN) if required) on his/her separate Schedule SE.
+- Each spouse includes their own social security number (or employer identification number (EIN) if required) on their separate Schedule SE.

-- Each spouse's Schedule SE is attached to the joint return (Form 1040) along with each Schedule C.
+- Each spouse's Schedule SE is attached to the joint return along with each spouse's separate Schedule C.

 Community Property States